Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Application to an Elliptic Inverse Problem

 \section{Application to an Elliptic Inverse Problem}

-The theoretical result of the previous section was motivated by studying the reconstruction of the diffusion coefficient $ $ given noisy observations of the pressure $\pressure$.
-We approach this inverse problem in the Bayesian framework by imposing a prior based on a series expansion with uniform coefficients.

-Firstly, we will set up the forward problem and review the literature on the resulting inverse problem focusing on the Bayesian approach.
-Secondly, we will describe our prior, impose Gaussian observational noise and then show that the resulting posterior has a bounded density with respect to this prior.
-The rest of the section is devoted to constructing appropriate proposal kernels and proving a lower bound on their $L^2_\prior$-spectral gap.
-Thus, our main theorem implies a lower bound on the $L^2_\posterior$- spectral gaps of the corresponding Metropolis-Hastings algorithms, in particular the RRWM algorithms.
-Whereas the simulations in Section \ref{sec:num} suggest that the RRWM outperforms the IS algorithm, our main result guarantees a lower bound on the spectral gap that is of the same order.
-Moreover, the construction of the RRWM is important in its own right because it constitutes an efficient sampling algorithm for elliptic inverse problems.
+The theoretical result of the previous section was motivated by studying the reconstruction of the diffusion coefficient $ $ given by noisy observations of the pressure $\pressure$.
+In Section \ref{sec:forward} we set up the forward problem and review the literature on the resulting inverse problem focusing on the Bayesian approach.
+In Section \ref{sec:appl.bayesian} we specify the Bayesian inverse problem by setting up a uniform series prior and specify the noise to be additive and Gaussian.
+Moreover, we show that the resulting posterior has a bounded density with respect to this prior.
+The remaining part of the section is devoted to constructing appropriate proposal kernels and proving a lower bound on their $L^2_\prior$-spectral gaps revisiting the ideas from Section \ref{sec:overviewNonGaussian}.
+Thus, our main theorem implies a lower bound on the $L^2_\posterior$- spectral gaps of the corresponding Metropolis-Hastings algorithms.